 Hillsborough Ave W/Sheldon Rd

 There were 96 collisions at the intersection of Hillsborough Avenue and Sheldon Road in Tampa’s Town ‘n’ Country area.
-This large intersection spans six lanes on one side, increasing the likelihood of bottlenecks during peak commute times.
+This large intersection spans six lanes on one side, therefore increasing the likelihood of bottlenecks during peak commute times.